ibybfavxbizlxbyn/Matrix/README.md

 # Matrix
-Classs wichdescribes matrix.
+Classs wich describes matrix.
 Can read from file, do multiplication, adding , print matrix in console and file.